basecamp/bc3-api/sections/timesheets.md

 * `GET /projects/1/timesheet.json` will return a [paginated list][pagination] of timesheet entries in the project with an ID of `1`.

+This includes all entries across the project: entries logged directly to the project as well as entries logged on specific to-dos, messages, cards, and other recordings.
+Each entry's `parent` field shows which recording it belongs to.
+For entries logged at the project level, the parent type is `Timesheet`.

 ###### Example JSON Response
 <!-- START GET /projects/1/timesheet.json -->
 ```json